-Happy Halloween!
+Halloween is right around the corner!
 This is one of my favorite holidays because it signifies that Fall is here, the nights are getting cooler, comfort foods are cooking on the stove, and it’s just a good reason to throw a party.
-I hosted a Halloween get-together this past weekend and I know these black candied apples were perfect as edible, spooky decor!

 Apples are in season during the Fall months which is why they are great to cook and bake with right now.
 For this recipe, I liked using the McIntosh apples because they are slightly tart which balances well with the sugar coating.
 Be careful when making the sugar mixture as melted, boiling sugar is extremely hot and could be very dangerous!